 AT&T, the original powerhouse in the American telecommunications industry, has connected people together despite creed or distance for over 100 years.
 The company has carried on its longstanding legacy through maintaining a commitment to ally with its diverse customer base.
 This is why AT&T strives to support LGBTQ+ individuals through partnering with organizations representing the best interests of those in the community.

-This is why we identified The Trevor Project as a meaningful organization for AT&T to support.
+In June 2021, AT&T extended its support to The Trevor Project, through a two-year $750,000 commitment.
 The organization is aimed at LGBTQ youth, focusing on suicide prevention and crisis intervention.
-Our intention was to tell the stories of the lives of real people from these communities and showcase them in an online documentary series.
+They asked us to tell the stories of the lives of real people from these communities and showcase them in an online documentary series.
 This in turn would bring a needed awareness to the diversified LGBTQ+ community.

 The next step was connecting with a fitting outlet to reach the intended audience.
 We partnered AT&T with ATTN:, a distribution network comprising socially conscious content and followers.
-ATTN: created a video campaign entitled “The Love Connection” featuring non-binary, transgender and gender nonconforming people which provided insight into their daily life including hardships and violence they regularly endure.
+We created a video campaign entitled “The Love Connection” featuring non-binary, transgender and gender nonconforming people which provided insight into their daily life including hardships and violence they regularly endure.
 The content was initially distributed through TikTok, Facebook, Twitter and Instagram.
 In this campaign, AT&T was not highlighted; The Trevor Project took center stage so the substance of the intention of LGBTQ+ awareness remained intact.

 In one video, Alok - a gender nonconforming person - describes the harassment he regularly experiences.
 Due to his flamboyant appearance, he often receives antagonistic remarks however despite the negativity, he encourages others to “live life on their own terms.”
 He explains the benefit of resiliency practices which are promoted between LGBTQ+ individuals.
 The video highlights the way the community’s sense of unity is reinforced through the ability to reach out via a simple call or text messages.